 It’s no secret that the Davinci IQ is one of the best dry herb vaporizers on the market.
 Actually, it has been for quite a while now.
 However, is the newly released little brother of IQ, the Davinci Miqro, ready to replace it?
 Since the two vaporizers are so similar, the Davinci Miqro can pass off as the shrunken version of the Davinci IQ.

-First, we’ll discuss about portability.
-It’s a no brainer that Miqro is the victor in this round.
-Its probably the smallest vaporizer in the market.
-It manages to do its job well, while being micro-sized.
+It’s a no brainer that Miqro is the victory in this round.
+It's probably the smallest vaporizer on the market.
+It manages to do its job well while being micro-sized.

 The Explorer’s collection Davinci Miqro